clstmbrly/Practice-Testing-Area/fpki_hottopic_microsoftconstraint.md

 **FAQs for Option 1**

-1. Do I need to remove the baked-in version of the FCPCA Root certificate?  _No, don't remove this certificate if it's already installed._
+1. Do I need to remove the baked-in version of the FCPCA Root certificate?<br>
+> _No, don't remove this certificate if it's already installed._
-2. Do I only need to add the FCPCA (COMMON) Root certificate to the “Trust Root Certification Authorities” store via GPO, or should I add it to the enterprise trust store?  _If FCPCA (COMMON) is already installed, you don't need to reinstall or change its root store.
+2. Do I only need to add the FCPCA (COMMON) Root certificate to the “Trust Root Certification Authorities” store via GPO, or should I add it to the enterprise trust store?<br>
+> _If FCPCA (COMMON) is already installed, you don't need to reinstall or change its root store.
 However, if it's not installed, follow the PIV Guides_' "Network Authentication" steps: <https://piv.idmanagement.gov/networkconfig/>
-3. Do I need to change any trust bit for the GPO? **NOTE: Specific instructions to follow.**<!--Will these be added?-->
+3. Do I need to change any trust bit for the GPO?<br>
+> **NOTE: Specific instructions to follow.**<!--Will these be added?-->
-4. What Windows versions are affected? _All Windows versions (e.g., Windows 10, Server 2016, legacy client-server OSs)._
+4. What Windows versions are affected?<br>
+> _All Windows versions (e.g., Windows 10, Server 2016, legacy client-server OSs)._
-5. Will the GPO distribution affect IPSec certificates if the server authentication bit is enabled and when used with Microsoft OSs? _Yes, this could affect any certificate asserting server authentication._<!--Correct interpretation?
+5. Will the GPO distribution affect IPSec certificates if the server authentication bit is enabled and when used with Microsoft OSs?<br> > _Yes, this could affect any certificate asserting server authentication._<!--Correct interpretation?
 What does engineer do if there is a problem?-->

 > **Option 2 (Greatest potential impact on operations and mission-critical systems).&nbsp;&nbsp;Microsoft continues to distribute the FCPCA (COMMON) Root CA certificate with the enabled server authentication trust bit, but with an added _domain constraint_.**